eRGiBi/DRL-DroneNavigation/README.md

 # Deep reinforcement learning Simulator and Algorithm environment for optimal path finding

-### Based on Stable-Baseline3 and PyBullet-drones, for PPO and SAC
+### Working model based on Stable-Baseline3 and pybullet-drones with PPO and SAC.

 ### 1. Introduction